CUBRID/cubrid-manual/en/qrytool.rst

 	csql> ;exit

+.. _cm-cqb:

 CUBRID Manager and Query Browser
 --------------------------------

 **Starting the CUBRID Manager Server**

 If you want to use the CUBRID Manager client, you should first run the CUBRID Manager server.
 To run the server, you just need to execute **cubrid service start** once you have CUBRID installed in your system.
-For more information, see `Starting and Stopping CUBRID Manager Server <#admin_admin_service_manager_star_151>`_ .
+For more information, see :ref:`cubrid-manager-server`.

 **Starting the CUBRID Manager Client**